-What If An Owner Wants To Perform All Of The Work On Their Property?
+What If An Investor Wants To Perform All Of The Work On Their Property?

-Owners have the option of performing all maintenance items themselves.
+Investors have the option of performing all maintenance items themselves.
 Please click here for a link to our release of maintenance.
-Frontline Property Management will not participate in “partial repairs” where the owner does some items and Frontline performs others.
-Should we be requested to meet owner’s contractors, there will be a charge for this additional service.
+Frontline Property Management will not participate in “partial repairs” where the investor does some items and Frontline performs others.
+Should we be requested to meet the investor’s contractors, there will be a charge for this additional service.
 Experience has proven that My Labor Resource, LLC contractors can perform maintenance items faster, more competently, and less expensively than most comparable contractors in the business.
 Additionally, we don’t recommend the usage of contractors that are not fully insured, including general liability and workman’s compensation.
-We have experienced situations where shoddy work was performed and/or disagreements occur and if reputable contractors are not used, liability will fall on the property owner.
+We have experienced situations where shoddy work was performed and/or disagreements occur and if reputable contractors are not used, liability will fall on the investor.

 What If The Resident Wants To Paint Or Perform Maintenance Work Themselves?

-Any and all work requested to be done by a resident must be submitted in writing and have written consent by Frontline Property Management, Inc. prior to the work being done.
+Any and all work requested to be done by a resident must be submitted in writing and have written consent by PURE Property Management of Texas prior to the work being done.
 This includes work relating to painting, carpeting, landscaping, wallpaper, fixtures, and any structural work.

 What If A Resident Wants To Change The Locks To The Home?